 Cultural Diversity or Cultural Anthropology (one course)

-Select remainder of social science units (to total 10 quarter units) from at least two areas listed below:
+Select remainder of social science units (to total 10 quarter units) from the areas listed below:

 Anthropology, Economics, Geography, Political Science, Psychology, Sociology

 DOMAIN 3: COMMUNICATION